Galaxy Phase-Space Density Data Preclude that Bose-Einstein Condensate be the Total Dark Matter

-BEC objects would correspond to compact halos ie typically $ M $ about $ 10^7 \; M_\odot$, thus $ Q \sim 10^{-68} $ for the typical $ m \sim 10^{-22} $ eV.
-That is, more than sixty orders of magnitude smaller than the observed values eq.(\ref{Qdato}).
-Although $ m \sim 10^{-22} $ eV provides reasonable BEC free-streaming lengths [eq.(\ref{22})], the corresponding BEC phase-space density turns to be \textbf{ridiculously small}. { 0.1cm} Notice that the value eq.(\ref{Qmaxbec}) is a {\bf maximal} value for $ Q $ as evaluated from the minimum saturated quantum value of the momentum using the Heisenberg principle.
+\begin{itemize} \item {BEC objects would correspond to compact halos ie typically $ M $ about $ 10^7 \; M_\odot$, thus $ Q \sim 10^{-68} $ for the typical $ m \sim 10^{-22} $ eV.
+That is, $Q$ turns out \textbf{more than sixty orders of magnitude smaller} than the observed values eq.(\ref{Qdato}).} \item {Although $ m \sim 10^{-22} $ eV provides reasonable BEC free-streaming lengths [eq.(\ref{22})], the corresponding BEC phase-space density turns to be \textbf{ridiculously small}. { 0.1cm} Notice that the value eq.(\ref{Qmaxbec}) is a {\bf maximal} value for $ Q $ as evaluated from the minimum saturated quantum value of the momentum using the Heisenberg principle.
 That is to say, eq.(\ref{Qmaxbecb}) is a {\it robust} result.
 In conclusion, a gravitationnally bounded BEC \textbf {cannot be the DM}.} \end{itemize}